lervag/apy/README.md

 * [Anki-editor](https://github.com/louietan/anki-editor) is an emacs plugin for making Anki cards with Org.

+* [anki-cli](https://github.com/towercity/anki-cli) is a simple nodejs based command-line interface for Anki.

 _The Dealbreaker_: I wanted a script that does not require Anki to be running.

 ### Anki::Import - Anki note generation made easy